martin-azpillaga/M/README.md

 > Everything should be as simple as it can be, but no simpler

+Simple does not mean easy.
+Minimalism and the power of composition.

 ## Why do I care

 * M is data oriented